Homoki-Ugyvedi-Iroda/pubweb/_i18n/en/_posts/2023-04-27-digital-justice-guide-on-ai-for-lawyers.md

 The presentation is available [here](https://homoki.net/assets/files/Digitalisation of Justice_Guide_on_the_use_of_AI_for_lawyers.pdf)

 Good morning everyone.
-My name is Peter Homoki, I am a Hungarian lawyer focusing on IT, and I will present you a guide for the lawyers made last year by the Council of Bars and Law Societies of Europe and ELF regarding the use of AI tools.
+My name is Peter Homoki, I am a Hungarian lawyer focusing on IT, and I will present you a guide for the lawyers published last year by the Council of Bars and Law Societies of Europe and ELF regarding the use of AI tools.

 I have twenty minutes to cover this subject.
 I have worked on this project for a very long time, so I must be very concise.